SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

    >> assert(reversedNames == ["Ewa", "Daniella", "Chris", "Barry", "Alex"])

-Trailing closures are most useful when the closure is sufficiently long that it is not possible to write it inline on a single line.
+Trailing closures are most useful when the closure is sufficiently long that it isn't possible to write it inline on a single line.
 As an example, Swift's ``Array`` type has a ``map(_:)`` method, which takes a closure expression as its single argument.
 The closure is called once for each item in the array,